BradleyAWard/R-for-Data-Science/3-Data-Transformation/Data-Transformation.md

 Visualization is an important tool for generating insight, but it is rare that you get the data in exactly the right form you need to make the graph you want.
 Often you will need to create some new variables or summaries to answer your questions with your data.
 We shall introduce data transformation using the dplyr package and use a new dataset on flights that departed New York City in 2013.

 Take careful note of the conflict message that is printed when you load the tidyverse.
-It tells you that dplyr overwrites some functions in base R. If you want to use the base version of these functions after loading dplyr, you will need to use their full names, such as $\texttt{stats::filter()}$.
+It tells you that dplyr overwrites some functions in base R. If you want to use the base version of these functions after loading dplyr, you will need to use their full names, such as `stats::filter()`.

 ---

 ### nycflights13

-To explore the basic dplyr verbs, we are going to use $\texttt{nycflights13::flights}$.
-This dataset contains all 336,776 flights that departed from New York City in 2013. $\texttt{flights}$ is a tibble, a special type of data frame used by the tidyverse to avoid some common gotchas.
+To explore the basic dplyr verbs, we are going to use `nycflights13::flights`.
+This dataset contains all 336,776 flights that departed from New York City in 2013. `flights` is a tibble, a special type of data frame used by the tidyverse to avoid some common gotchas.
 They are designed for large datasets, so when printing they only show the first few rows and only the columns that fit on one screen.
-If you are using RStudio, the most convenient way to view the full dataset is $\texttt{View(flights)}$, which will open an interactive scrollable and filterable view.
-Otherwise, you can use $\texttt{print(flights, width = inf)}$ to show all columns or $\texttt{glimpse()}$.
-In these views, the variables are followed by the variable type: $\texttt{<int>}$ for integer, $\texttt{<dbl>}$ for double (real numbers), $\texttt{<chr>}$ for character (strings), and $\texttt{<dttm>}$ for date-time.
+If you are using RStudio, the most convenient way to view the full dataset is `View(flights)`, which will open an interactive scrollable and filterable view.
+Otherwise, you can use `print(flights, width = inf)` to show all columns or `glimpse()`.
+In these views, the variables are followed by the variable type: `<int>` for integer, `<dbl>` for double (real numbers), `<chr>` for character (strings), and `<dttm>` for date-time.

 ---